TuncerKARAARSLAN-VB/riverova-contracts-v1/founder.md

 My expertise directly aligns with and empowers Riverova's dual model (Corporate Subscriptions + Public Goods DAO) and its ambitious technical architecture:

 ### 1. 🌐 Global Education Leadership & Corporate Scale (25+ Years)
 * **Co-Founder & Board Member (BilgeAdam):** I am a co-founder of BilgeAdam Information Technologies Academy, recognized as a global Microsoft Authorized Training Center, where I served on the board for over 6 years.
-This experience provides the unique foundation for Riverova's corporate integration, B2B sales strategy, and the architecture of the **8-Level NFT Certification system** (ensuring globally verifiable standards).
+This provides the unique foundation for Riverova's corporate integration, B2B sales strategy, and the architecture of the **8-Level NFT Certification system** (ensuring globally verifiable standards).
-* **25+ Years Corporate Training Expertise:** My 25+ years of designing and delivering high-impact, custom corporate training programs guarantee that Riverova's AI-generated content will meet the quality standards demanded by the most rigorous enterprise clients.
+* **25+ Years Corporate Training Expertise:** My 25+ years of designing and delivering high-impact corporate training programs guarantee that Riverova's AI-generated content will meet the quality standards demanded by the most rigorous enterprise clients.

 ### 2. 💻 Deep Technology & AI Infrastructure (35+ Years Engineering)
 * **35 Years of Computer Engineering Background:** My extensive engineering career forms the technical backbone for Riverova's massive scale.
 This includes the ability to architect high-availability systems (Kubernetes, DevOps) and ensures the robust development of the **AI Orchestration Core** necessary to serve 650M+ users.